Environment Variables

 Usage:

-prefix to add to the default block list rather than replacing it entirely.
-This variable only affects the--preserve-env
+*wildcards anywhere in the pattern (e.g.,SSH_*matchesSSH_AUTH_SOCK;*TOKEN*matchesGITHUB_TOKEN).
+Use the+prefix to add to the default block list rather than replacing it entirely.
+This variable only affects the--preserve-envflag behavior.

 LIMACTL